reefland/ansible-k3s-argocd-renovate/docs/longhorn-settings.md

     size: "1Mi"                 # size of claim to request ("1Mi" is 1 Mebibytes)
     remove: true                # true = remove claim when test is completed (false leaves it alone)
 ```

+* The test claim will be stored on the master node at `/home/kube/longhorn/longhorn-test-claim.yaml`.

 ---